Icinga/icinga2/doc/03-monitoring-basics.md

 Think of a host connected to both a network and a storage switch vs. a host connected to redundant routers.

 Sometimes you even want a mixture of both.
-Think of a service like SSH depeding on both LDAP and DNS to function, while operating redundant LDAP servers as well as redundant DNS resolvers.
+Think of a service like SSH depending on both LDAP and DNS to function, while operating redundant LDAP servers as well as redundant DNS resolvers.

-Before v2.12, Icinga regarded all dependecies as cumulative.
+Before v2.12, Icinga regarded all dependencies as cumulative.
 In v2.12 and v2.13, Icinga regarded all dependencies redundant.
-The latter led to unrelated services being inadvertantly regarded to be redundant to each other.
+The latter led to unrelated services being inadvertently regarded to be redundant to each other.

 v2.14 restored the former behavior and allowed to override it.
-I.e. all dependecies are regarded as essential for the parent by default.
+I.e. all dependencies are regarded as essential for the parent by default.
-Specifying the `redundancy_group` attribute for two dependecies of a child object with the equal value causes them to be regarded as redundant (only inside that redundancy group).
+Specifying the `redundancy_group` attribute for two dependencies of a child object with the equal value causes them to be regarded as redundant (only inside that redundancy group).

 <!-- Keep this for compatibility -->